The Winter Season is Upon Us!

-If you plan to store your Living Vehicle outside in potentially freezing temperatures, it’s vital that your water system be winterized by a qualified technician to ensure that every pipe, storage tank, fixture, filter, pump, and P-trap is properly protected against expensive freeze damages that are not covered under your factory warranty.
+If you plan to store your Living Vehicle outside in potentially freezing temperatures, it’s vital that a qualified technician winterize your water system to ensure that every pipe, storage tank, fixture, filter, pump, and P-trap is properly protected against expensive freeze damages that are not covered under your factory warranty.

-Your LV Customer Service team will be happy to recommend a service center to have this service completed.
-We do not recommend winterizing yourself unless you have winterized before and understand all the systems that need to be addressed.
+Your LV Customer Service team will be happy to locate a service center or mobile tech in your area to complete this service.
+We only recommend winterizing yourself if you have winterized before and understand all the systems that must be addressed.

 Learn More About Living Vehicle

 We watch the first snow with eager anticipation for the many months of adventure ahead.
 First tracks of the ski season, serene white landscapes, and the crisp smell of pine fill our dreams.
 If you plan to travel in all four seasons, then Living Vehicle becomes your perfect winter homebase.

 To elevate the winter performance even further, the designers at Living Vehicle have assembled a suite of equipment for even greater cold-weather capability.
 The 4-Season Performance package includes features such as dual pane windows and multi-zone electric heat that can keep you cozy and warm well below freezing temperatures.

 Learn more about winter-ready travel trailers.